adamConnerSax/Frames-map-reduce/Readme.md

 -- sum the data columns and then re-attach the key reduce = FMR.foldAndAddKey $ (FF.foldAllConstrained @Num @'[Y, X]) FL.sum

--- put it all together, filter, group by label, sum the data cols and re-attach the key.
+-- put it all together: filter, group by label, sum the data cols and re-attach the key.
--- Then turn the resulting list of Frames (each with only one Record in this case) into one Frame via (<>). mrFold = FMR.concatFold $ FMR.mapReduceFold unpack assign reduce
+-- Then turn the resulting list of Frames (each with only one Record in this case) -- into one Frame via (<>). mrFold = FMR.concatFold $ FMR.mapReduceFold unpack assign reduce

 main :: IO ()